exajobs/aws-events-collection/reinvent/reinvent-slides-2019.md

 > Smart contracts have the potential to solve the inefficiencies inherent to traditional contracts.
 In this session, we build Hyperledger Fabric networks using Amazon Managed Blockchain, form a trusted consortium with multiple parties, and deploy a smart contract for a settlement use case.
 While obtaining an access-controlled Hyperledger consortium, we go through Hyperledger Fabric constructs, smart contract application interfaces, real-time transaction analytics, and connections to existing business systems, such as data analytics and reporting services.
 Please bring your laptop.

+# Power & Utilities
+PNU301: Smart meters, data lakes, and serverless for Utilities

+In this session, we review the business drivers, benefits, and technical architecture switching from a legacy meter data system to one based on AWS services.
+A major EU utility needed to ingest 12.5 billion raw data points from smart meters that generated 288 million messages per day.
+Learn how they switched from monolith applications based on application servers and relational databases to a reengineered, redesigned serverless application based on AWS Lambda, Amazon DynamoDB, Amazon Kinesis, Amazon S3, and-in its newest version- AWS IoT Core and AWS IoT Greengrass.
+We end the session by highlighting lessons learned and benefits gained.

+PNU302: How to reduce drone data analysis cost by 70 percent with AWS AI

+Image collection and analysis are business-critical applications that can be resource-intensive for use cases in Power and Utilities, Oil and Gas, and Manufacturing.
+Drone footage collection can cost $300 to $700 per circuit mile, and image analysis is costly and time-intensive.
+Learn how Amazon SageMaker and Amazon Ground Truth can help you quickly leverage AI/ML to automate this, saving you up to 70 percent in image analysis costs.
+Learn best practices for how to operate the entire life cycle for any image-based AI analytics project, from first video to completed solution.

+PNU303: Data lakes and analytics for the digital utility

+Utilities are reinventing themselves as digital businesses to deliver new products and services and frictionless customer experiences.
+How effectively you manage your data as a strategic asset is quickly becoming a competitive differentiator, especially in deregulated markets.
+In this session, we share our best practices for building a modern data platform for developing key insights using data lakes and some of the latest AWS database, data streaming, AI/ML, and analytics services.
+Next we dive deep as we answer questions from the audience about their data analytics challenges relevant to customer and asset insights in the Utility industry.

+PNU305: Real-time and predictive asset health analytics for Utilities

+One of the hard problems that utilities companies face is monitoring their assets in real time and implementing effective predictive asset health analytics.
+In this builders session, we explain how to build an end-to-end solution, from ingesting data (with AWS IoT Core and Amazon Kinesis) to storing it in a data lake, transforming and querying it, and displaying it all on real-time dashboards or AR/VR.
+Next, we dive into a hands-on exercise to understand how Kinesis streaming works and how to identifying anomalies (e.g., prediction on the real-time streaming data).
+Please bring your laptop and an AWS account.
+Please bring your laptop.

+PNU401: Use APIs to add speech AI to your Utility customer-care apps

+AWS services put AI in the hands of developer.
+Consequently, you don't need to be a data scientist to join this session.
+We discuss and then build the architecture of a serverless AI workload relevant for Energy/Utility retailers (or any industry with customer contact centers): The automated analysis of call recordings using AWS automatic speech recognition (ASR) and natural language processing (NLP) services.
+You leave this session with a solid understanding of how you can use AWS AI services to easily add intelligence to all of your applications.
+Please bring your laptop and access to an AWS account.
+Please bring your laptop.

 # Retail & Wholesale